5 Reasons Why Narcissists Target Empaths – & How You Can Recover From a Narcissist

 Reversing the damage done by narcissist require creating opposing experiences, and doing them over and over again until they become integrated.

 #1.
-Healing Your Toxic Shame
+Heal Your Toxic Shame

 Shame can become an identity for many victims of narcissism.
 It can shape most of their thoughts.
 They begin to feel shame wanting or saying anything.

 The way to heal your shame is by facing it – by doing/saying what you afraid to do/say and allowing yourself to open up to and be vulnerable again with safe people.